fmpberger88/potion-shop/README.md

 - 📧 Email verification for new users.
 - 🔄 Password reset functionality for users.
 - 🛍️ Users can place orders for products in their cart.
+- ☁️ Image upload and storage using Cloudinary.

 ## 🛠️ Getting Started